List of Responding Schools

 In addition, the Public Service Programs Office, the Career Center and student groups present dozens of programs providing legal and job search skills training sessions as well as programs exploring career options.

 The Career Center partners with the Campbell Public Interest Law Student Association on public interest initiatives and special events throughout the year.
 In addition, the Pro Bono Council and other student groups offer programs and events with a focus on public interest law and issues.
-For example, the Black Law Student Association hosts a lecture series each February for Black History Month.

 The CUA-Haiti Initiatives is a partnership begun in 2007 between the law school and the Ecole Supérieure Catholique de Droit de Jérémie (ESCDROJ).
 As part of this partnership, the law school is assisting ESCDROJ to develop a model criminal justice clinic to provide closely supervised representation of indigent criminal defendants by Haitian law students.
 This clinic will also develop a community mediation program designed to resolve disputes through informal mediation and thereby keep cases out of the criminal justice system altogether.
 Additionally, the clinic will serve as a laboratory for research into methods to improve the administration of criminal justice in Haiti.
 Finally, the clinic will provide community education by using ESCDROJ's law students to educate high school students and residents of the rural communities it serves about the rule of law and the rights and responsibilities of citizens within the criminal justice system.
 It is anticipated that the Clinic will become a model that may be adapted by other law schools in Haiti, thus more broadly supporting Rule of Law initiatives throughout the country.
 The CUA-Haiti Initiatives also supports ESCDROJ in other ways, including, in the past to securing much-needed legal resources for the Haitian school’s small law library and providing technology resources.